The-Silver-Spring-Math-Project/MoCoScholar/README.md

 Introduces participating student tutors, including their school, grade, and subjects or courses in which they are comfortable providing explanations.

-Students can also apply to become a MoCoTutor.
+Students can also apply to become a MoCoScholar.

 ### Database